akash0708/vrv-rbac/README.md

 ![alt text](image-7.png)

 **Note: Only a superadmin will be able to access this page.
 Find the superadmin credentials in the email**

+## Future plans

+While the current implementation of the project provides basic roles (User, Admin, and Superadmin), there are plans to expand the functionality to allow for more flexibility in role management.

+One of the main features to be added is the ability to create and manage custom roles.
+This will allow administrators or superadmins to define roles with specific permissions tailored to the needs of the organization.